duointeractive/media-nommer/doc_src/source/introduction.rst

   check on the status of those that are currently running or completed.

 :doc:`feederd` may be ran on your current infrastructure, or on EC2_.
-Your EC2_ nodes are never in direct contact with :doc:`feederd`, and instead communicate through `Amazon AWS`_.
+Your EC2_ encoding nodes are never in direct contact with :doc:`feederd`, and instead communicate through `Amazon AWS`_.
+This means no firewall holes need to be opened.

 ec2nommerd
 ^^^^^^^^^^